-Accredited Nursing Schools in Florida – Information & Rankings for 2020
+10 Best Nursing Schools in Florida – 2023 Rankings

 Florida’s flagship university is the fifth top-rated program in the nation for undergraduate nursing degrees, according to “U.S. News and World Report.”
 The College of Nursing also consistently ranks in the top 10 percent of graduate nursing programs.
 With 700 undergraduate students and 370 graduate students, this nursing program is one of the Sunshine State’s largest.
 It’s one of six University of Florida colleges dedicated to the health sciences, so students have the opportunity to learn side by side with colleagues enrolled at the Dentistry, Health Professions, Medicine, Pharmacy and Veterinary Medicine Colleges.

 UF’s College of Nursing receives research grants from funding institutions like the National Institute for Nursing Research, the National Science Foundation, the John A. Hartford Foundation, and the Health Resources and Services Administration.
 Classrooms, simulation laboratories and a 500-seat auditorium are located in a dedicated building that’s part of the 173,000-square-foot Health Professions/Nursing/Pharmacy complex.
 Clinical rotations take place at UF’s Health Shands Hospital or at one of the other acute care hospitals and community-based health-care facilities in the central Florida region.